aadeliee22/MCMCIsing_SLMC/P.md

 ## 1. Classical Ising model

-To begin with, the classical Ising model of
+​	To begin with, the classical Ising model of
 $$
 H = -\sum_{<i,j>} s_is_j
 $$
 is used in this section.
-Furthermore, I'm going to compare the local and global update which was introduced before, and then examine some important quantities by various sizes.
+Furthermore, I'm going to compare the local and global update and examine some important quantities by different sizes.

 ### 1.1.
 Comparison of Local & Global update: $m, \chi$

-Local update was performed using Metropolis algorithm, and global update is Wolff cluster method.
+​	Local update was performed using Metropolis algorithm, and global update is Wolff cluster method.
 I'm going to calculate the accuracy of global update, and the efficiency compare to local update.

 #### 1.1.1.
 R square